SoftTissueBiomechanicsLab/Embedded_Fibers_UEL/README.md

 * U: Displacement field
 * GC: Coupling constraint violation (vector field -relative solid-beam displacement)
 * LM: Lagrange multiplier field (vector field - interface load)
-* SE, SK, SF, SM: Cross section strain, curvature, forces and moments (per Abaqus Definition)
+* SE, SK, SF, SM: Cross-section strain, curvature, forces, and moments (per Abaqus definition)

 Each **Solid** file contains the following output:
 * U: Displacement field
 * S: Cauchy stress tensor field

-Recommended steps for post processing in Paraview:
+Recommended steps for post-processing in Paraview:
 * Load both series of **B** and **S** files
-* Transluscent solid elements: change the opacity of the solid domain to any value less than 1.
+* Translucent solid elements: change the opacity of the solid domain to any value less than 1.
-* Smoothen the solid surfaces: apply the fiters in following order: 1) Extract Surface.
+* Smoothen the solid surfaces: apply the filters in order 1) Extract Surface.
 2) Generate Surface Normals.
 3) CellDatatoPointData
 * Render the 3D profile of the fibers by applying the "Tube" filter.

 Additionally, the pipeline exports a Matlab structure in the local Abaqus Work Directory named "{BC}_AbaqusData.mat", where "BC" is a string representing the custom Boundary conditions.
 In this structure, the user can find the following variables/quantities:
 * RFdisp, RF: Rigid (prescribed) displacement and Reaction force, respectively (vector, in the Global coordinate system)
-* ALLSE, ALLSD, ALLWK, ALLIE: Energy quantities as specified in Abaqus manual.
+* ALLSE, ALLSD, ALLWK, ALLIE: Energy quantities as specified in the Abaqus manual.
-* NRGS: A substructure containing just the total beam strain energies: membrane (UmL), bending (Ub1L, Ub2) in the two cross section axes, shear (Us1L, Us2L) and torsional (UtrL)
+* NRGS: A substructure containing just the total beam strain energies: membrane (UmL), bending (Ub1L, Ub2) in the two cross-section axes, shear (Us1L, Us2L), and torsional (UtrL)
 * J: The determinant of the deformation gradient for each solid element (for incompressibility considerations).

 ## Troubleshoot

-For any inquiries, additional help, customization or any other problem/concern/suggestions please you're more than welcome to reach out via email!
+For any inquiries, additional help, customization, or any other problem/concern/suggestions, you're more than welcome to reach out via email!